tc39/proposal-temporal/docs/README.md

 - [Ambiguity](./ambiguity.md) &mdash; Explanation of missing times and double times due to daylight saving and time zone changes.
 - [Balancing](./balancing.md) &mdash; Explanation of when `Temporal.Duration` units wrap around to 0 and when they don't.
 - [ISO String Extensions](./iso-string-ext.md) &mdash; Discussion of extensions to the ISO 8601 and/or RFC 3339 standards which are used by `Temporal`.
+- [Why do Temporal instances have a Calendar?](./calendar-review.md) &mdash; Background about why types like `Temporal.PlainDate` or `Temporal.PlainDate` contain a calendar.
   These extensions are being actively worked on with IETF to get them on a standards track.